Lee Yang Xuan

-Lee Yang-xuan (李陽軒 (born 27 October 1995 in Hong Kong), is a Hong Kong former footballer who plays as a goalkeeper.
+Lee Yang-xuan (李陽軒 (born 27 October 1995 in Hong Kong), is a Hong Kong former footballer who played as a goalkeeper.

 Club career

 Early career

 Studying at The Chinese Foundation Secondary School, Lee was a member of Kitchee reserves in the 2011–12 season.
 He joined Southern youth team in the 2012–13 season.

 Southern

 Due to the departure of first choice goalkeeper Diego Jose Gomez Heredia, Southern head coach Fung Hoi Man invited Leeto train with first team.
 He spent whole season on the bench, except the final match of the season against Kitchee of the Hong Kong season play-offs semi-finals on 19 May 2013.
 Lee started in the match due to the injury of first choice Chiu Yu Ming.
 He conceded two goals and the team lost 0–2 to end the season.

 In the 2013–14 season, Lee's squad number has changed from 1 to 37.